 You can categorize a task for easy identification and for use in filtering when creating a report or list of tasks.
 You can use the predefined categories or create your own at the time you are creating a task:

-You can amend the categories to better suit your business needs by going to Settings Task Categories
+You can amend the categories to better suit your business needs by going to the Account Settings Task Categories

 When you add or edit a category you also have the option to choose a color for the category.
 To change the color of an existing category, click on the category name and use the color-picker to change it.